The CSFS Volunteer Program provides hands-on opportunities for people of all ages and experience levels to learn about forestry and natural resources.

 Sign Up for Upcoming Events

-The volunteer program seeks to achieve stewardship of Colorado’s diverse forest environments through forestry outreach and service.
+Volunteers are invaluable and integral members of the Colorado State Forest Service (CSFS).
+The volunteer program helps achieve stewardship of Colorado’s diverse forest environments through on-the-ground forest management and outreach activities.

 Potential Project Work Days Include: